chili-epfl/chilitags/README.md

  to start the sample program with default parameters for the camera.

-### Markers Generation
+### Tag Generation

-Once the software is up and running, the markers can be generated using the `creator` executable in `tools`.
-We also [generated sets of markers](http://chili.epfl.ch/files/content/sites/chili/files/files/tags.zip) with various settings.
+Once the software is up and running, the tags can be generated using the `creator` executable in `tools`.
+We also [generated sets of tags](http://chili.epfl.ch/files/content/sites/chili/files/files/tags.zip) with various settings.

 The `README` file accompanying `creator` gives important guidelines on how to design and print chilitags.
 It also explains the usage of `creator`.